hasanavi/picture2speech/README.md

 # Visual-Eyes

-A web-service for  vision impaired people that provides meaningful alternative text for images on websites.
+A web-service for  vision impaired people that provides meaningful alternative descriptions for online images with emphasis on social image sharing (Flickr, Facebook etc.).
+It can also interface with screen reader and voice over services on devices.
+Our vision is to make all images on the internet accessible to blind and partially sighted users.

-Currently we are utilizing cloud based image processing apis from rekognition.com (face and scene detection) and iqengines.com (object recognition)
+Currently we are utilising cloud based image processing apis from rekognition.com and iqengines.com.

-# Rekognition face & scene detection
+# Rekognition.com  - Face & scene detection
 _TBD_

-# IQ Engines object recognition
+# IQEngines.com - Object recognition

 *objectQuery()*: 	Send an image to the IQ Engines server, which will extract
 				its visual content